OpenGeoVis/PVGeo/docs/plugin-suites/gslib/SGeMS-Grid.md

+# SGeMS Grid

 ## About this Reader
-The Stanford Geostatistical Modeling Software (SGeMS) ASCII format is much like the [GSLIB](GSLIB.md)) file format.
+The Stanford Geostatistical Modeling Software (SGeMS) ASCII format is much like the [GSLIB](gslib.md)) file format.
 The reader we have developed for this format assumes the data to be defined on a regularly spaced grid and that the first line of the file will specify the dimensions of that grid.
 The output of this file reader is a vtkImageData object which is essentially a regularly spaced grid with varying dimensionality along each axis.
 The reader will only work if the format of the file strictly follows what is below.
-If your SGeMS file does not strictly follow the uniform grid format below then we recommend use the [GSLIB](GSLIB.md) file reader.
+If your SGeMS file does not strictly follow the uniform grid format below then we recommend use the [GSLIB](gslib.md) file reader.

 ??? note "The SGeMS File Format"
-    The general format is the same as the [GSLIB format](GSLIB.md) except that the header line has three integer values to specify the extent of the gridded data.
+    The general format is the same as the [GSLIB format](gslib.md) except that the header line has three integer values to specify the extent of the gridded data.

     ```txt
     n1 n2 n3